Amanda-Ruzza/k3s-aws-terraform/README.md

 - Created an RDS instance, as K3s allows a standard SQL database to store data, instead of the ‘etcd’ data store for Kubernetes
 - Created and ALB Module that deployed an Application Load Balancer in the Public Security Group that will forward traffic from port 80 into the EC2 [K3s] instances
 - Combined the substring (substr) + UUID functions to generate a Unique ID for the ALB Target Group [For example: > substr(uuid(), 0, 4) results in: “c4f5” which are 4 items on the large main uuid unique id generator]
-- —————
-    - [August 5: was able to deploy all the way into the ALB, but still trying to debug issues after attempting to add the ALB listener]
-    -

 ——
 Future goals: